ldspr0/ldspr0/README.md

 ### Hello 👋

 - 🔭 I’m Salesforce Developer.
-I’m working fulltime and trying to spend more on my pet projects.
+I’m working fulltime and trying to spend more time on my pet projects.
 - 🌱 I’m love to learn more about Salesforce, JavaScript and other technologies.

 <!--